shivammore/Quiz-Application/README.md

 This is a quiz website based on javascript

-how to contribute
+You can run the website by just opening the index.html into the browser

+You can also contribute to the website by

-1.You can add questions in the website
+1.adding questions in the question.js file
-2.You can add new features to the website
+2.adding new features to the website